 With over three decades of experience in PA education, Dr. Scott Massey is a recognized authority in the field.
-He has demonstrated his expertise as a program director at esteemed institutions such as Central Michigan University and as the research chair in the Department of PA Studies at the University of Pittsburgh.
-Dr. Massey's influence spans beyond practical experience, as he has significantly contributed to accreditation, assessment, and student success.
-His innovative methodologies have guided numerous PA programs to ARC-PA accreditation and improved program outcomes.
+He has demonstrated his expertise as a program director at the esteemed Central Michigan University and as the research chair in the Department of PA Studies at the University of Pittsburgh.
+Dr. Massey's influence extends beyond practical experience; he has significantly contributed to accreditation, assessment, and student success.
+His innovative methodologies have guided numerous PA programs to ARC-PA accreditation and have improved program outcomes.
 His predictive statistical risk modeling has enabled schools to anticipate student results.
-Dr Massey has published articles related to predictive modeling and educational outcomes.
-Doctor Massey also has conducted longitudinal research in stress among graduate Health Science students.
+Dr. Massey has published articles related to predictive modeling and educational outcomes.
+He has also conducted longitudinal research in stress among graduate Health Science students.
 His commitment to advancing the PA field is evident through participation in PAEA committees, councils, and educational initiatives.